Modular Covariants of Cyclic Groups of Order p: Preliminaries

-with analgous formula for the action on $V$ (thus, the action of $\sigma^{-1}$ is given by left-multiplication by a upper-triangular Jordan block).
-Now let $x_1, \ldots, x_m$ be the dual basis to $v_1,v_2, \ldots,v_m$; the action of $G$ on these variables is then given by
+(thus, the action of $\sigma^{-1}$ is given by left-multiplication by a upper-triangular Jordan block).
+We do not (yet) choose a particular action on a basis for $V$, nor do we assume $V$ is indecomposable; we let $v_1,v_2, \ldots,v_m$ be a basis of $V$ and let $x_1, \ldots, x_m$ be the dual of this basis.